Harsha2318/Harsha2318/README.md

 ## 🌟 About Me

+I'm a Computer Science undergrad with a passion for building systems that are smart, fast, and solve real problems.
-I'm a passionate engineer who blends AI with real-world problem solving.
-Whether it's deploying production-grade cloud apps or crafting GenAI agents that reason like humans — I love building impactful solutions that are clean, fast, and smart.
+Whether it's deploying cloud-native tools or writing GenAI agents that reason like humans, I believe in learning by building.

-- 🧠 Focused on LangChain, FastAPI, and structured AI agents
+- 🧠 I enjoy playing with LLM orchestration, FastAPI, LangGraph, and intelligent pipelines
-- 🛠 Built blog writers, roadmap planners, and AI chatbots
-- ☁️ Deploying apps on AWS with Docker, Terraform & CI/CD
-- 📈 Continuously learning, building, and mentoring
+- ⚡ I'm curious about Quantum Computing and working toward research that bridges quantum tech with AI
+- 🌱 I believe small ideas, built consistently, become powerful tools over time
+- 🤝 I'm always open to learning from other devs, collaborating, or contributing to cool projects

 ---